CloudVPS/opticon/README.md

 $ opticon tenant-create --name "Acme" --tenant 0296d893-8187-4f44-a31b-bf3b4c19fc10
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This will be followed by the same information as the first example.
+Note that
+creating tenants manually in a Keystone-enabled setup is going to be a bit
+pointless.
+Users authenticated with a valid keystone token are allowed to create
+the tenant record for tenants they have access to, so the entire set-up should
+be self service.

 ### Getting an overview of tenants